jolyh/Schedule-Notification-App/README.md

 This app notifies you about your upcoming shifts based on your schedule.
 This displays your `assigned schedule` to easily visualise your shift.

+> This is not a Zendesk owned nor developped app.

 ### The following information is displayed:

 * Your current timezone